 Blindness is the result of a loss of vision in both eyes.
 Cats may be born blind or it may occur as a result of disease, trauma, dietary deficiency due or certain drugs/toxins.
 It may occur suddenly or over a period of weeks or months.

-There are a number of conditions which can lead to blindness in cats including:
+There are a number of conditions that can lead to blindness in cats including:

 - Cataracts (opacity of the lens)

-- Glaucoma (increase in fluid pressure in the eyeball)
+- Glaucoma (increase in pressure inside the eye)